15 Expats Talk about Health Insurance and Healthcare in China

 When we asked expats and global nomads about the quality of medical care in China, they replied:

 "Healthcare services in China are provided by both public and private institutions.
 The public healthcare system is largely funded by the government and provides basic medical services to citizens.
 The quality of public healthcare varies from region to region, but generally it is considered to be of a good standard.
 Foreign residents do have access to the public healthcare system, however, they may need to pay a fee for certain services.
 Expats in China can use the public healthcare system, but they may need to pay a fee for certain services.
-In addition, many expats opt to purchase private health insurance to cover any additional costs," mentioned one expat in China.
+In addition, many expats opt to purchase private health insurance to cover any additional costs," commented one expat who moved to China.

 "It is IMPERATIVE that you speak Chinese or else you need to take someone who is FLUENT in Chinese as interpreter.
 Some doctors speak English (or rather Chinglish) and communication is critical in receiving appropriate medical care.
-Also, be aware that the average Chinese person most likely will not have the medical vocabulary, so unless you have a medical interpreter communication will still be challenging, but it will be better than nothing," commented one expat who moved to Shenzhen, China.
+Also, be aware that the average Chinese person most likely will not have the medical vocabulary, so unless you have a medical interpreter communication will still be challenging, but it will be better than nothing," said one expat.

 What are medical services in China like?